-Name of Director Background/Experience Dato' Foong Chee Meng Dato' Foong has been involved in structuring and executing major (Cont'd.) mergers and acquisitions, strategic alliances and joint ventures in various industry groups which comprise manufacturing, property, construction, telecommunications, food and newsprint industries.
+Name of Director Background/Experience Dato' Foong Chee Meng Dato' Foong joined the Board on 1 September 2022.
+Malaysian, 57 Malaysian, 57 Independent Director Chairman of the Risk Management Committee Member of the Audit Committee, Nominating Committee and Remuneration Committee Dato' Foong holds a Bachelor of Economics, Bachelor of Law and Masters of Law from the University of Sydney, Australia.
+Dato' Foong has more than 25 years of experience in legal practice and is currently a Managing Partner of a niche corporate boutique law firm, Foong & Partners which he set up in 2003.
+Aside from being an Advocate & Solicitor at High Court of Malaya, he is also a practising Advocate & Solicitor at the Federal Court of Australia and Supreme Court of New South Wales, Australia.
+He had previously practiced at Baker & McKenzie in Sydney and returned to Malaysia in 1993 to continue his practice at Zaid Ibrahim & Co.
+Dato' Foong was made a partner in 1996 where he was subsequently appointed the Head of the Corporate & Commercial and Foreign Investment of Zaid Ibrahim & Co.
+Dato' Foong has been involved in structuring and executing major mergers and acquisitions, strategic alliances and joint ventures in various industry groups which comprise manufacturing, property, construction, telecommunications, food and newsprint industries.
 He also advises local and foreign companies and investors on a wide variety of corporate matters including foreign investments, regulatory compliance, joint ventures and acquisitions of Malaysian businesses.
 In 1999, Dato' Foong had published his first publication titled "Guide to Mergers and Acquisition in Asia" and was an author of the chapter on "Partnership" and "Franchising" in the Malaysia Precedents and Forms, Commercial Precedents in 2002.